 Do you really want to spend the entirety of your Whole30 obsessed with all the stuff you can’t have, and eating the same foods you’ve been eating all along?
 I sure don’t want that for you!
 Remember, these are the same foods that made you feel so out of control in the first place.
 If you come out of your program with the same habits, patterns, and food choices you had when you started, what are your chances for long-term, life-changing success?

 In the case of desserts, it’s a straight swap.
-You’re desperately trying to duplicate the sweet treats you know and love in a way that’s still technically compliant.
+You’re desperately trying to duplicate the sweet treats you know and love in a way that’s still technically compatible.
 But if you’re looking for a sandwich substitute and you decide to use a lettuce leaf or a slice of roasted sweet potato, that’s a different story.
 Spaghetti squash for pasta, a portobello mushroom cap for a burger bun, or egg and spinach “muffins” for traditional muffins are all examples of perfectly healthy and appropriate substitutions during your Whole30.
 (Another tip: If you’re subbing something off-plan with 100% vegetables or high-quality meat, that’s almost certainly a thumbs-up.)

 In addition, context matters.
 For example,”fried” chicken (pan-fried, using almond flour or tapioca starch as a coating) is a perfectly appropriate dinner choice while on your Whole30.
 However, if you’re coming off a wicked addiction to KFC, perhaps this recreation isn’t the best choice for you during your program.
 Make sense?

 Another way to look at it: Ask yourself, when I have a hard day, feel anxious or lonely, or need comfort, is THIS a food I’d turn to?
 Is this food something that’s hard to stop eating once I start?
 Is this a food that makes me feel out of control with my habits?
-Nobody comes home after a tough day and throws themselves into a jar of mayo or munches on white rice during late-night TV-watching, so making a Whole30-compliant version is A-OK.
+Nobody comes home after a tough day and throws themselves into a jar of mayo or munches on white rice during late-night TV-watching, so making a Whole30-compatible version is A-OK.
 But bread, cookies, or coconut milk “ice cream?”
 That’s another story.

 Abstinence.
 It’s Only 30 Days.